fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 ---
 layout: post
 title: Linking and Styling Data with QGIS
-date: 2014-12-20 00:00:00
+date: 2015-10-27 00:00:00
 ---

 The [first part](/tutorials/qgis/making-a-map-with-qgis.html) of our tutorial covered some basics of QGIS.

 ## Adding Complexity with More Data

 The county map is a praise-worthy accomplishment if you've never made a map before.
-It takes a lot of conceptual understanding just to get to that point.
 But obviously loading a single data set like county boundaries is not super useful on its own.

 You are probably already realizing one of the principal challenges of GIS work.
 The actual display of the map is pretty easy (QGIS does all the work for you!).
-It's in finding (or creating) the data you need, as well as making different data sets work with each other, where the challenges lie.
+The challenge lies in finding (or creating) the data you need, as well as making different data sets work with each other.
 An introductory tutorial is not the place to dive into the many different techniques, but let's work through a typical and relatively straightforward example.

 ## Get and Display Data